In today’s 1950s makeup lesson, courtesy of 1,000 Hints Beauty Magazine…Eyeshadow, Eyeliner, Mascara.

 Eye shadow was simple.
 The heavy crease shadow effect that we do today, although very flattering, didn’t come into regular use until the 1960s.
 The ’60s were revolutionary in so many and that included cosmetic application.
 From about the 1920s through the 1950s, eye shadow was more of a color enhancing highlight you added to just above the upper lash line.

 Also you’ll note in the article that she does not mention eye shadow brushes, also not really in heavy use at the time.
-The eye shadow was either applied directly on to the lid or you used your finger to dab it above your lashes.
+The eye shadow was either applied directly on to the lid in a cream stick form or you used your finger to dab it above your lid.
 This makes perfect sense since brushes are meant to be used for precision application and eye shadow was not quite a precision sport at the time, more of a wash across the lid.

 Full Article